 - Keep learning, there is always something new to learn, a software, a digital technique, so keep on your toes

-Your ability to network and the credibility of your work with previous employers can affect your revenue, as a video writer.
+Your ability to network and the credibility of your work with previous employers can affect your revenue, as a video Freelance writer.

-Usually freelance portals offer two generic kinds of payment models to freelancers.
-Fixed-price, where the price is usually pre-determined and a budget is sanctioned which you can bid for, and the hourly payment model where the employer decides on an hourly pay.
+Usually, freelance portals offer two generic kinds of payment models to freelancers.
+Fixed-price, where the price is usually pre-determined and a budget is sanctioned which you can bid for, and the hourly payment model where the employer decides on hourly pay.
 A fixed-price model may range from $30-150 upwards, while you have to pitch for hourly projects, which usually range from $5-40 an hour, with average payments at $25 per hour.

 Freelancing has opened up the way we view work: and the trend only continues to rise.
 The need for skilled video editors rises, as videos are more or less becoming commonplace, with many services featuring YouTube advertisements.

 There are many resources available for you to begin freelance video editing as a career.
 Some websites that offer study material online and host instructional videos include Video School Online, Larry Jordan, Udemy, Lynda and NYVS.
-These resources offer many paid-for and free forums, videos and info-graphics to help you develop the skills needed.
+These resources offer many paid-for and free forums, videos, and infographics to help you develop the skills needed.

 For more information on Freelance Resource please visit www.careerlancer.net